-Fast Explicit Diffusion (FED)
+Fast Explicit Diffusion (FED) and Fast-Jacobi (FJ)

 There are two popular ways to implement anisotropic diffusion filters with a diffusion tensor: Explicit finite difference schemes are simple but become inefficient due to severe time step size restrictions, while semi-implicit schemes are more efficient but require to solve large linear systems of equations.
 We present a novel class of algorithms that combine the advantages of both worlds: They are based on simple explicit schemes, while being more efficient than semi-implicit approaches.